aissahm/Forecasting_Citywide_Crowd_Flows/README.md

 The experiment was conducted using taxi historical records from January 1st 2015 to end of December 2016.

 The data comes from the Chicago Open data website located at:

 https://data.cityofchicago.org/browse?category=Transportation

-Note: Due to the size of the dataset (over 10 Gigabytes), it's preferable to download them and store them inside a folder outside of Git repository.
+## Note: Due to the size of the dataset (over 10 Gigabytes), it's preferable to download them and store them inside a folder outside of Git repository.

 The road network for Chicago was extracted from https://overpass-turbo.eu/

+# Work steps:

-The experiment is conducted in the following steps:
+## The experiment is conducted in the following steps:

 1 - Download the road network of Chicago, composed of the highways and primary streets only.
 Build a high resolution image of the road network.